 The Princeton University Summer Journalism Program

 What is the Princeton University Summer Journalism Program?
-We welcome about 25 high school students from low-income backgrounds every summer to Princeton's campus for an intensive, 10-day seminar on journalism.
+We welcome 35-40 high school students from low-income backgrounds every summer to Princeton's campus for an intensive, 10-day seminar on journalism.
 The program's goal is to diversify college and professional newsrooms by encouraging outstanding students from low-income backgrounds to pursue careers in journalism.
 All expenses, including students' travel costs to and from Princeton, are paid for by the program.
 Students who attend the program come from across the country.
-The program will enter its fourteenth summer in 2015.
+The program will enter its sixteenth summer in 2017.
+It will take place from August 4 to August 14.

 What is the program like?
 Classes at the program are taught by reporters and editors from The New York Times, The Washington Post, The New Yorker, New York Magazine, The Daily Beast, Politico, Sports Illustrated and CNN, among other media outlets.
 Students tour The New York Times, New York Magazine, The Daily Beast and Bloomberg; cover a professional sports event; cover news events in the Princeton area; film and produce a TV segment; conduct an investigative project; author a group blog; and report, write, edit and design their own newspaper, The Princeton Summer Journal, which is published on the program's last day.
 The program is also designed to give students a taste of what life is like at one of the best colleges in the country—students live on campus and eat in one of the university's cafeterias—and to prepare them to apply to top schools.
 Students meet with Princeton's top professors as well as the school's president and its dean of admissions.
 Students attend seminars on every aspect of the college admissions process.
 SJP administers a diagnostic SAT or ACT exam provided by Kaplan Test Prep.
 The program's 2016 schedule can be found here.
 After students return home, program staff remain in contact with them, assisting them during the college application process and helping them to apply for journalism internships once they are in college.